RonIovine/pshell/README.md

 See the full README file for a complete description of all the components, installation, and usage.

-Note, this package was originally hosted at [code.google.com](https://code.google.com) at [RDB-Lite](https://code.google.com/p/rdb-lite), it was re-christened as 'pshell' when it was migrated to this hosting service.
+Note, this package was originally hosted at [code.google.com](https://code.google.com) as [RDB-Lite](https://code.google.com/p/rdb-lite), it was re-christened as 'pshell' when it was migrated to this hosting service.